 Ever since the COVID-19 pandemic began, we’ve started seeing more and more of Amazon ads everywhere.
-Seemingly, its time you understand what is Amazon pay per click, how its advertising strategy works, and how to run powerful campaigns.
+Seemingly, its time you understand what is Amazon PPC, how its advertising strategy works, and how to run powerful campaigns.

 Amazon pay per click, or simply PPC, is an advertising, auction-based platform on which advertisers meet and place their bids for keywords.